OlegApanovich/add-old-school-elements-icons-module-for-wpbakery-page-builder/README.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

+Restore the old school icons in WPBakery Page Builder, as used before Version 8.0.

 == Description ==

 This WordPress plugin adds a module to [WPBakery Page Builder plugin](https://wpbakery.com), bringing back the old school style of editor elements icons that WPBakery used in versions prior to 8.0.